top of page

 After losing a child, mothers often feel profoundly lost and alone—despite the love and support that may surround her.

-Her purpose, identity, and view of life may be shattered.
+Her purpose, identity, and view of life can be shattered.

-The changes are much more than emotional; she will be af affected physiologically, neurologically, and psychologically.
+The changes are much more than emotional; she will be affected physiologically, neurologically, and psychologically.

 She is suddenly at far greater risk of mental illness, early death, divorce, and suicide.

-With only 3–5 days of paid bereavement leave, countless mothers lose their pay, benefits, and even their jobs regardless of whether she has a partner, other children, or the depth of trauma she is in.
+With only 3–5 days of paid bereavement leave, countless mothers lose their pay, benefits, and even their jobs regardless of whether she is the head-of-household, has other children, or in the depth of her trauma.
 It happened to us.

 Her grief is disenfranchised, shadow grief—because it is a loss that is most misunderstood and never leaves.
 It will return in waves for the rest of her life.
 There is no such thing as getting over it or moving on.